rspber/tsdeeSPI/README.md

 I hear that some people are laughing because already the Yetis used this technique to disappear in snow, but whatever, I'll write it.

+And I found that there is already an example that uses this technique:
+Sprite_draw:
+Line 98:

+  // Draw a blue rectangle in sprite so when we move it 1 pixel it does not leave a trail
+  // on the blue screen background spr.drawRect(0, 0, WIDTH, HEIGHT, TFT_BLUE);

 #### Sprite and DMA tested, I think these tests are enough.

 Let's try to draw up a short plan, what to do next: